 C-section or vaginal, your delivery room will likely be filled with doctors galore.
 With my singleton pregnancy only four people were with me (my mom, my husband, my doctor and a nurse).

-You can try to improve my chances of a healthy twin pregnancy.
+You can try to improve your chances of a healthy twin pregnancy.

 There’s no formula that will guarantee you against bed rest, pre-eclampsia, or other complications.